Nivedha122002/onlineportalsystem/README.md

 # Online Portal System
 The project entitled as “ONLINE PORTAL STSTEM” is developed using JSP Server as front end and MySQL as back end.
-The aim of the project is to provide an interface to school or college maintenance.
+The aim of the project is to provide an interface to school or college maintenance.It can be used by educational institutes or coaching classes to investigate student performance easily.
+It is used in collecting the performance report of students according to year, branch, section and subject wise which is a quite difficult and time consuming process in every college.
+It deals with all kinds of student details, course details, class details, and academic-related marks details and reports.
+It keeps track of all details of a student from day one to the end of the academic which can be used for all reporting purposes.
+A teacher can see the pass percentage of the student through pictorial representation which can be categorized semester wise, the overall performance of a class .
+It’s a web-based application that can be accessed from anyplace through a web browser.
+It also allows the student to see their performance in the semester.
+This will also help the college management to take the appropriate actions to improve the quality of education and helps in improving the performance of students.

 # Modules
 1. Administrator module